What's new in Windows 10, version 1607

 Application Virtualization (App-V) for Windows 10

 Application Virtualization (App-V) enables organizations to deliver Win32 applications to users as virtual applications.
 Virtual applications are installed on centrally managed servers and delivered to users as a service – in real time and on as as-needed basis.
-Users launch virtual applications from familiar access points, including the Windows Store, and interact with them as if they were installed locally.
+Users launch virtual applications from familiar access points, including the Microsoft Store, and interact with them as if they were installed locally.

 With the release of Windows 10, version 1607, App-V is included with the Windows 10 for Enterprise edition.
 If you are new to Windows 10 and App-V or if you're upgrading from a previous version of App-V, you’ll need to download, activate, and install server- and client-side components to start delivering virtual applications to users.